graphhopper/directions-api/README.md

 The endpoint is `https://graphhopper.com/api/[version]/route`

-An example URL looks like where you need to replace the key with your own:
+An example URL looks like the following, where you need to replace the key with your own:

 `https://graphhopper.com/api/1/route?point=51.131108%2C12.414551&point=48.224673%2C3.867187&vehicle=car&locale=de&key=[your-key]`